Sodium diethyldithiocarbamate: Preparation

 Other dithiocarbamates can be prepared similarly from secondary amines and carbon disulfide.
 They are used as chelating agents for transition metal ions and as precursors to herbicides and vulcanization reagents.

 Reactions

 Iron tris(diethyldithiocarbamate), a black solid that is soluble in organic solvents, is a representative complex of diethyldithiocarbamate.

-Oxidation of sodium diethyldithiocarbamate gives the disulfide, also called a thiuram disulfide (Et = ethyl):
+Oxidation of sodium diethyldithiocarbamate gives the disulfide, also called a thiuram disulfide: